Cernewein/Devops/Learning Path/04_networking_protocols.md

 This is the protocol used for sending mails.
 The client sends out a HELO request to the smtp server which responds back with a 250 response.
 These two machines can now exchange mails.

-* HTTP - Hyper Text Transfer Protocol
+* HTTP - Hyper Text Transfer Protocol/Websockets

 This is the protocol used on the web.
 A client sends out a GET request and the web server responds back with a 200 OK and the requested page.
 There are other requests and response codes, such as POST, response code 404...

+Websockets allow for a full-duplex bi-directionnal communication between a client and a server.
+It is used in real-time web apps.
+With websockets there is no need to always send out requests to get new infos, for example the server can update a webpage when it has new data for the client (without the client needing to make a request).

+Websockets is an upgrade for HTTP.

 * SSL/TLS - Secure Sockets Layer/ Transport Layer Security